Affordance-based Robot Manipulation with Flow Matching: Experiments

 \subsubsection{Main Results}

-Table~\ref{tab:ptbaseline} presents the results of prompt tuning on our ADLs testing dataset for affordance learning, comparing against baselines.
 We use two metrics to evaluate our results: (i) L2 error of affordance heatmap estimation, and (ii) L2 distance between the predicted and ground truth of heatmap centers.
 We fit Gaussian Mixture Models on predicted heatmaps to determine the inferred heatmap centers.
 The heatmap error is averaged on each map, and the center error is averaged on per center point.
-Three observations could be made: \begin{itemize} [ ] \item \textbf{Prompt tuning against full finetuning} The deep structure of prompt tuning outperforms other baselines except for full finetuning.
-Full finetuning slightly outperforms deep prompt tuning in terms of heatmap estimation error and heatmap center error.
+Three observations could be made: \begin{itemize} [ ] \item \textbf{General analysis}: Table~\ref{tab:ptbaseline} presents the results of prompt tuning on our ADLs testing dataset for affordance learning, comparing against baselines.
+The deep structure of prompt tuning outperforms other parameter-efficient baselines.
+We can also see that deep prompt tuning achieves better performance than RoboPoint but falls short of the performance achieved by AffordanceLLM.
+We would like to mention that AffordanceLLM and Robopoint are not parameter-efficient models (the focus of our research), as they involve finetuning large models, including LLaVA and Vicuna.
+Full finetuning such a large model may not function optimally if only a small dataset is available. \item \textbf{Prompt tuning against full finetuning}: Full finetuning slightly outperforms deep prompt tuning in terms of heatmap estimation error and heatmap center error.
 However, the distinction of heatmap center errors ($1.78$ pixels) remains subtle, given the full image size of $224 \times 224$.
-This outcome is favorable as it indicates that most heatmap errors are caused by the tails of the Gaussian distribution, instead of the center area where the robot actions actually applied on.
+This outcome is favorable as it indicates that most heatmap errors are caused by the tails of the Gaussian distribution, instead of the center area where the robot actions are actually applied.
 We will further ablate the impact of dataset size on these two methods. \item \textbf{Generalizability}: We also observe that the trained model could be generalized to new objects.
 For example, the training dataset only includes a manikin.
 We found out that it generates well on our testing data with real humans.
 Affordances on objects with similar shapes (\eg, forks and spoons) could also be transferred.
-Note that as the proposed tuning method is parameter-efficient, it is envisaged that the method could be readily transferred to different tasks with a small amount of task-specific data. \item \textbf{What do prompts learn?} We show a t-SNE~\citep{van2008visualizing} visualization of the embeddings after the last vision transformer layer (before the decoder) in Fig.~\ref{fig:tsne}.
-We can see that the points of the same color (\eg, tasks with the same language prompts) are embedded together, implying that the representations recover the underlying manifold structure of discriminative task information. \end{itemize}
+Note that as the proposed tuning method is parameter-efficient, it is envisaged that the method could be readily transferred to different tasks with a small amount of task-specific data.
+Note that the testing experiments involved only the authors as participants and were therefore exempt from the requirement for ethics approval. \item \textbf{What do prompts learn?} We show a t-SNE~\citep{van2008visualizing} visualization of the embeddings after the last vision transformer layer (before the decoder) in Fig.~\ref{fig:tsne}.
+We can see that the points of the same color (\eg, tasks with the same language prompts) are embedded together, implying that the representations recover the underlying manifold structure of discriminative task information. \item \textbf{Prompt tuning or adapters?} As pointed by the research of Visual Prompt Tuning~\citep{jia2022visual}, in contrast to comparable studies in NLP, prompt tuning outperforms full fine-tuning and adapter-based methods in the visual domain.
+The MAM adaptor~\citep{he2021towards} mixes the favorable adaptor designs based on the practical findings on NLP and achieves state-of-the-art results, but does not function optimally in the image-text domain. \end{itemize}